 - A new Green Lab Group set up by students and staff to improve the sustainability of our laboratories

-- Delivering Carbon Literacy training to students and staff to equip them to help cut carbon where they work and study as well as at home
+- Delivering Carbon Literacy training to hundreds of students and staff to equip them to help cut carbon where they work and study - as well as at home

 - We have dedicated courses on energy management and students use our campus as a ‘living lab’ conducting real life projects on energy and carbon management

 - Working with students and staff to monitor and develop the actions in our carbon management plan, for example around reducing energy use in student accommodation and scope 3 emissions from travel.

 In addition, our research institutes are strongly aligned to tackling the most significant global challenges we currently face.
 The Research Institute for Clean Growth & Future Mobility considers innovation and technological change to support low carbon transformation with a focus on transitioning cities to a clean, low carbon future.
 Climate change and resilience forms the basis of much of the research carried out by the Research Institute for Sustainability, Equity & Resilience.